 5. Promote Work-Life Balance

-• Stress Management Resources: Provide resources for managing stress and maintaining mental health.
-This can include access to counselling services, stress management workshops, or other programs aiming to promote employee well-being.
+- Stress Management Resources: Provide resources for managing stress and maintaining mental health.
+This can include access to counseling services, stress management workshops, or other programs aiming to promote employee well-being.

 6. Provide Opportunities for Growth